 Join my High-Ticket Offer Challenge, where you’ll get 5 days of step-by-step guidance and create a High-Ticket Offer that you can sell for thousands of dollars.
 (And it’s FREE!)

-Let’s face it – most coaches and healers don’t understand marketing, and particularly don’t understand marketing for transformational services.
+Let’s face it – you went into this to help people.
+Most coaches and healers don’t understand marketing, and particularly don’t understand marketing for transformational services.

-It’s easier to do this when you have a Signature System, which is a particular type of High-Ticket Offer with a specific result.
-When you’re selling a ‘system’ instead of selling ‘yourself,’ it takes the pressure off and is much easier to talk about.
-In turn, your marketing and sales will take much less effort – yay!
+One way that it’s easier to do this is when you have a Signature System, which is a particular type of High-Ticket Offer with a specific result.
+When you’re selling a ‘system’ instead of selling ‘yourself’ it takes the pressure off, and it’s much easier to talk about.

-Most coaches and healers believe their work will sell itself if they’re good enough.
+Most coaches and healers believe that the work will sell itself if they’re just good enough.

-Here’s an interesting story: A study was conducted in which participants were split into two groups and asked how much they thought a pair of gold earrings would cost.
-Group 1 was told that the earrings came from Target, a large discount store.
-Group 2 was told that the earrings were from Tiffany’s, a world-renowned jeweler.
+Here’s an interesting story: a study was done in which participants were asked how much they thought a pair of gold earrings would cost.
+One group was told that the earrings came from Target, a large discount store.
+The other group was told that the earrings were from Tiffany’s, a world-renowned jeweler.

-Pricing and charging, while there are strategic ways to talk about them, still remain big emotional issues for most transformational entrepreneurs.
+Pricing and charging, while there are strategic ways to talk about them, still remain big emotional issues for most coaches and energy healers.

 So, how much should you charge?
 Glad you asked!